mday64/advent_of_code_2024/IDEAS.md

   to keep track of the obstacles we encounter (and from which direction?).
   (Done)

-* It might help to precompute the next obstacle (or out of bounds) when hitting an obstacle from each side.
-When adding a temporary obstacle, we'd need to recompute any obstacles in adjacent rows or columns (which might now hit the new obstacle first).
-This means we'd probably have to clone the original precomputed values, then update the clone based on the new obstacle.
+* It might help to precompute or cache the next obstacle (or out of bounds) when hitting an obstacle from each side.
+When testing potential new obstacle locations, don't actually add them to the grid; instead, check whether the most recent go_forward() line segment would have passed through the potential obstacle location.
+It might work better if go_forward() didn't update the Guard's location, but instead returned the number of spaces that can be moved in the direction the Guard is facing.

-* If Guard has a function that goes straight ahead until an obstacle or out of bounds, then we can memoize/cache it.
-But inserting a new obstacle would have to invalidate the cache, which would probably make it useless.
+* Part 1 could potentially make use of the "go forward as far as possible in a single direction" method, especially if it merely returns the number of steps.
+That would help pre-populate the cache for part 2.
+But it would require extra processing to build the list of visited locations and directions (used for potential obstacles in part 2).